-- Wait 48 hours after receiving a grade before disputing it. - Contact your TA for an appointment to discuss the grade. - Attend your appointment having read the TA's comments and the CAT rubric thoroughly. - Only after you have discussed your essay with your TA may you request a regrade from the course instructor.
+- If you feel as though you earned a grade different than what you received on an assignment you may request a regrade.
+All disputes over grades must be conducted according to the following guidelines: - Wait 48 hours after receiving a grade before disputing it. - Contact your TA for an appointment to discuss the grade. - Attend your appointment having read the TA's comments and the CAT rubric thoroughly.

+- Only after you have discussed your essay with your TA may you request a regrade from the course instructor.
 To request a regrade you must write a letter to the instructor stating your case and providing specific evidence as to why you believe your grade should be changed.
-Such evidence must discuss elements of your writing, including thesis, use of analysis, organization, and argumentation. - I will review your letter and the assignment(s) in question and make a decision based on that evidence.
+Such evidence must discuss elements of your writing, including thesis, use of analysis, organization, and argumentation. - NOTE: This process must be initiated within 2 weeks of receiving your grade. - I will review your letter and the assignment(s) in question and make a decision based on that evidence.
 However, please note that I reserve the right to lower your grade should I feel your TA has graded too generously.